-The importance of embodied experience is famously explored in the music pedagogy of Dalcroze (see Borgo 2012) as well as in theatre workshops and rehearsal practice (Spolin [1963] 2015, 412; Marshall 2008).
+The importance of embodied experience is famously explored in the music pedagogy of Dalcroze (see Borgo 2012) as well as in theatre workshops and rehearsal practice (Spolin 1963] 2015: 412; Marshall 2008).
 At the workshops, physical exercises encouraged creative improvisation in movement and voice, which in turn stimulated creative work with text.

-- The group as a resource.
-According to Hahlo and Reynolds (2000, xii) 'a workshop should promote collective learning, where a group of people spend time together using certain materials and, more importantly, each other as resources to explore ideas through interaction'.
-Neelands (2009) discusses the value of 'ensemble building' in professional as well as educational settings, advocating the notion that within ensemble-based drama, there is an opportunity for a group to be self-organising and connect the social and artistic aspects of its individuals' lives.
-In the case of the Create An Opera! workshop series, activities are designed to encourage the participants to learn from others who have a different background or experience and provide an opportunity to experiment, collaborate and play, as well as develop a sense of community. - Improvisation as a tool for creation All of the workshop activities include an element of improvisation.
+The group as a whole was viewed as a valuable resource within the workshop experience.
+According to Hahlo and Reynolds (2000: xii), 'a workshop should promote collective learning, where a group of people spend time together using certain materials and, more importantly, each other as resources to explore ideas through interaction'.

+Neelands (2009) discusses the value of 'ensemble building' in professional as well as educational settings, advocating the notion that within ensemble-based drama, there is an opportunity for a group to be self-organizing and connect the social and artistic aspects of its individuals' lives.
+In the case of the Create An Opera! workshop series, activities were designed to encourage the participants to learn from others who had a different background or experience and provided an opportunity to experiment, collaborate and play, as well as develop a sense of community.

+Improvisation was included in all of the workshop activities.
 As well as being a highly useful performance skill, improvisation also supports experiential learning through the act of creating and decision-making in the moment.
+It provided a useful method for participants to access the process of creation quickly in a non-judgmental way and unblock the procrastination that can sometimes be a hindrance to creativity.

-It is also valuable in unblocking the creative writing process. - Flexible, adjustable in the moment.
-Workshop activities were adjusted and reshaped on the spot according to the circumstances of the day or the moment including: the mix of participants and their mood or state of mind, the space, the season and time of day.
-An open mind and need for flexibility is known to be crucial for workshop leaders (Hahlo and Reynolds 2000, xxiii), who need to draw on quick, intuitive choices based on their past experience (McMillan 2015, 84-86).
+Finally, adaptability was a key aspect of running the workshops.
+An open mind and need for flexibility are known to be crucial for workshop leaders (Hahlo and Reynolds 2000: xxiii), who need to draw on quick, intuitive choices based on their past experience (McMillan 2015: 84-86).
+Workshop activities were adjusted and reshaped on the spot according to the circumstances of the day or the moment including the mix of participants and their mood or state of mind, the space, the season and time of day.

-Workshop activities
+Workshop structure

 The workshops were split into two parts.
 The first part included warm-ups, movement training, vocal exploration and group improvisation.
 The second part focused on creative practice around a theme or narrative and included creative writing, exploration of melody, songwriting and structured improvisation.
 All of the sessions ended with a sharing of materials created by the participants.
+Many of the workshop activities were based on improvisation tasks that encompassed various disciplines: movement, sound, acting and text-writing.
+Improvisation played four distinct roles: establishing an ensemble feel, developing performance skills, creating structured improvisation pieces, and generating new text and music.

-Warm-up sessions are known to be an essential part of performance workshops and rehearsals (McMillan 2015, 84-85; Hahlo and Reynolds 2000, 7-9).
+Warm-up sessions are known to be an essential part of performance workshops and rehearsals (McMillan 2015: 84-85; Hahlo and Reynolds 2000: 7-9).
 Warm-ups started with a relatively easy task involving movement in the space.
 Specific instructions encouraged the participants to relax tensions in the body, connect movement with the breath and find mobility in the spine.
 They were then encouraged to interact with the space as well as other participants via eye contact, gestural communication or response to light touch.
 This helped create connection and trust within the group, enabling subsequent experimentation, playfulness and collaboration.